Vegan Peanut Butter Balls

-Best vegan peanut butter balls, also referred to as buckeyes, feature a creamy peanut butter filling dipped in dark chocolate.
-This recipe makes a satisfying treat perfect for holiday parties and all-year snacking!
+The best vegan peanut butter balls, also known as buckeyes, make a satisfying treat perfect for holiday parties and year-round snacking.

 If you love vegan chocolate treats, be sure to make these vegan truffles.
 They’re so easy to make and delicious, too.